Accenture/mercury/guides/CHAPTER-1.md

 You may want to review the REST endpoint `/api/simple/{task}/*` in the rest.yaml config file to see how it is connected to the "hello.simple" function.

 We take a minimalist approach for the rest.yaml syntax.
-The parser will print out errors if it detects any syntax issue.
+The parser will detect any syntax errors.
+Please check application log to ensure all REST endpoint entries in rest.yaml file are valid.

-## Writing your first function
+## Write your first function

-Using the lambda-example as a template, you can create your first application.

-Let's create your first function by adding a function in the "services" package folder.
-You will give the route name "my.first.function" in the "PreLoad" annotation.
+Using the lambda-example as a template, let's create your first function by adding a function in the "services" package folder.
+You will give it the route name "my.first.function" in the "PreLoad" annotation.

 > Note that route name must use lower case letters and numbers separated by the period character.